We can help EGCC students continue their training! Learn more by calling 833-352-0808

 Trade School Frequently Asked Questions

+Yes, you can!
+While wages will vary widely depending on trade, region, experience, and other factors, you can make a great living as a tradesman.
 One advantage is that many tradesmen work at an hourly rate instead of being paid a set salary.
 This means if you exceed 40 hours in a single workweek you will be compensated for every hour.
 Many positions offer “time and a half” for overtime.
 This means that for every hour more than 40, you will be paid your standard hourly rate plus half of that rate.

 This is an incomplete list of the many skilled trades out there with some of the specialties within each broader category listed as well.